 Slow-growing, yellowing leaves are another common sign that there may have been overwatering if the soil is not dry.

 Poinsettias are one tropical plant that do not like too much water.

-Learning to Water Effectively
+Knowing When to Water

 Before watering, the first step is to check if the soil is indeed dry.